CUMGroup/AMOGUS/docs/Developer Docs/1. Requirements/Software Requirements Specification.md

 #### Level System

-This will introduce a leveling system where players get levels by simply playing which will increase the difficulty over time.<br>
+This will introduce a leveling system where players get levels by simply playing.<br>
 [Level Use Case](Use%20Cases/Level%20Use%20Case.md)

 #### Big Excercise Pool to randomly choose from